- Children Diagnosed With Cancer: Financial and Insurance Issues

-Here are some possible sources of help for families who need some extra financial support at this time:
+Here are a few possible sources of help for families who need extra financial support at this time:

-- assistance for low-income families through Supplemental Security Income (SSI) benefits (see below)
+- Income assistance for low-income families through Supplemental Security Income (SSI) benefits (see below)

-- assistance from the Temporary Assistance for Needy Families (TANF) program (see below)
+- Income assistance from the Temporary Assistance for Needy Families (TANF) program (see below)

-- with treatment-related travel, meals and lodging from public and private programs
+- Help with treatment-related travel, meals, and lodging from public and private programs

-- from church, civic, social, and fraternal groups in the community
+- Help from church, civic, social, and fraternal groups in the community

-- help from special funds in the medical center or community
+- General help from special funds in the medical center or community

-- from targeted fundraising for an individual patient or family
+- Help from targeted fundraising for an individual patient or family

 The team social worker may be able to give you more information about resources that might help your family.
-There are also organizations and written materials that can provide information on fundraising strategies (see “To learn more”).
+There are also organizations and written materials that can help you learn more about fundraising strategies (see “To learn more”).

 What are Supplemental Security Income (SSI) benefits?